Planar Black holes and Entanglement Entropy in Analog Gravity Models: Abstract

 \section{Abstract}

-{\bf Via constructing an explicit Lagrangian for which the perturbation equations are analogues of a scalar field propagating in a planar black hole space-time, it is found that all planar black holes conformal to a Painlev\'e--Gullstrand type line element can be realized as analogue metrics.
-This is valid for an arbitrary choice of conformal and blackening factor, thereby vastly extending the number of known examples of explicitly known analogue metrics. }
+Via constructing an explicit Lagrangian for which the perturbation equations are analogues of a scalar field propagating in a planar black hole space-time, it is found that all planar black holes conformal to a Painlev\'e--Gullstrand type line element can be realized as analogue metrics.
+We also introduce the concept of holographic entanglement entropy for planar black-hole space-times.
+This is valid for an arbitrary choice of conformal and blackening factor, thereby vastly extending the number of known examples of explicitly known analogue metrics.